tolauwae/phd-thesis/src/foundations/foundations.typ

 ]<snapshotpreservation>

 Informally, the lemma states that for any debugger configuration $global$ that is reachable from the start configuration $global_"start"$, all snapshots in the debugger must contain a term $t$ that is reachable from the start state $t_"start"$, and a has a program counter lower or equal to the current program counter.
-Or in other words, snapshot in a debugging session contain only reachable states, from the past.
+Or in other words, snapshots in a debugging session contain only reachable states, from the past.

 #proof([Snapshot preservation for #reversibledbg])[
   The proof is straightforward by induction on steps taken in the debug session ($multi(dbgarrow)$).